2025

 New techniques to mimic the complexity of living human organs provide an alternative to using animals in science

-New study sheds light on health differences between sexes
+New study sheds light on health differences between sexes13 May 2025

-The results of an international study led by researchers from Queen Mary University of London’s Precision Healthcare University Research Institute (PHURI) shed new light the underlying biological mechanisms which cause differences in health risks, symptoms and outcomes between males and females
+The results of an international study led by researchers from Queen Mary University of London’s Precision Healthcare University Research Institute (PHURI) shed new light the underlying biological mechanisms which cause differences in health risks, symptoms and outcomes between males and females.

 The results of the MIROCALS randomised clinical trial showed that adding low-dose interleukin-2 (IL2LD) to standard treatment for this degenerative disorder slowed functional decline and extended the lifespan of people with ALS.

-Queen Mary and Cornell University hold Global Migration Spring School in Malta
+Queen Mary and Cornell University hold Global Migration Spring School in Malta 12 May 2025

 Queen Mary University of London and Cornell University have co-delivered the first joint Global Migration Spring School, held from 4 to 9 May at the Queen Mary Malta Campus in Gozo.
-The School marks a new chapter in the growing academic partnership between the two institutions, following their earlier collaboration on a transnational migration workshop
+The School marks a new chapter in the growing academic partnership between the two institutions, following their earlier collaboration on a transnational migration workshop.

-Blood test for many cancers could potentially thwart progression to late stage in up to half of cases
+Blood test for many cancers could potentially thwart progression to late stage in up to half of cases9 May 2025

 A single blood test for the chemical signals of many different types of cancer could detect the disease at its early stages, making it easier to treat for almost 50% of patients